tempse/clusterReconstr_CBM-STS/README.md

 # clusterReconstr_CBM-STS

+A Cluster Reconstruction Algorithm for Silicon Microstrip Sensors as Used by the CBM-STS Collaboration at GSI/FAIR

 *Disclaimer: This project is in its early stages and under heavy development.*

 ## General remarks about the program:
 - The used ROOT version is 5.34/25.